relativitydev/relativity.testing.framework/.github/ISSUE_TEMPLATE/feature-enhancement.md

 Provide specific examples to demonstrate the steps that you imagine you would take if the feature you're requesting will be implemented.

 **Expected Behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expect to happen.

+**Actual Behavior**
+A clear and concise description of what actually happens.

 **Why this enhancement would be useful to most Relativity.Testing.Framework users** How will this Enhancement be useful to Relativity.Testing.Framework users?